VAMP-Net: An Interpretable Multi-Path Network of Genomic Permutation-Invariant Set Attention and Quality-Aware 1D-CNN for MTB Drug Resistance: Experimentation and Discussion

 \subsection{Data Preprocessing}

 Prior to use, the data is subjected to multiple preparation procedures.
-After downloading the \texttt{CRyPTIC\_reuse\_table\_20240917.csv} file from the official compendium website, we chose to focus on two drugs: Rifampicin (RIF), which is primarily used to treat tuberculosis by inhibiting RNA polymerase, and Rifabutin (RFB), a related rifamycin derivative with similar therapeutic applications.\\
+After downloading the \texttt{CRyPTIC\_reuse\_table\_20240917.csv} file from the official compendium website, we focus on four drugs: \textit{Rifampicin (RIF)}, which is primarily used to treat tuberculosis by inhibiting RNA polymerase; \textit{Rifabutin (RFB)}, a related rifamycin derivative with similar therapeutic applications; \textit{Isoniazid (INH)}, a prodrug that targets the synthesis of mycolic acids, essential components of the mycobacterial cell wall; and \textit{Ethambutol (EMB)}, which acts by inhibiting the enzyme arabinosyltransferase, thereby disrupting the assembly of the mycobacterial cell wal. \\